 In 1980, he was awarded the Felix Robin prize of the French Physical Society for his lifetime achievement in physics.
 And in Neutrons for Science, he wrote the history of ILL.

 Anton Oed, a passionate inventor and a source of inspiration for many of us today, passed away on 30 September 2018.
 His introduction of micro-strip gas chambers (MSGCs) at the Institut Laue-Langevin (ILL) in 1988 was a decisive breakthrough in the field of radiation detectors.
 It demonstrated a significant gain in spatial resolution and counting rate, and the invention immediately stimulated the development of a new class of micro-pattern gas detectors (MPGDs). [more].

 Professor Rauch was one of ILL's most prominent scientific users and CRG scientists, most famous for his development of a perfect-crystal neutron interferometer.
 Neutron interferometry has led to a series of breathtaking quantum physical experiments and still continues to do so.

-Helmut used to be director of the Atominstitut of the Vienna University of Technology for more than 3 decades.
-He was member of ILL's Scientific Council and also did a lot to support Austria's scientific membership. [more]
+Helmut was Director of the Atominstitut of the Vienna University of Technology for more than 3 decades.
+He was member of ILL's Scientific Council and also did a lot to support Austria's Scientific Membership. [more]